 More Information About Zantedeschia

 Calla Lilies are not actually lilies but are part of the Araceae family, also known as aroids.
-Zantedeschia aethiopica is the most commonly grown species, but most floricultural calla lilies are hybrids whose other parent Calla species bring in traits such as spotted leaves and an array of colorful flowers such as purple, red, pink, orange and yellow.
-At Plant Delights, we are always trialing new varieties of calla lilies for sale both in our nursery and at the JLBG gardens and we think you will really enjoy the calla lily selections we have chosen to release to the public this year.
+Zantedeschia aethiopica is the most grown species of calla lily, but many florist calla lilies are hybrids with other Calla species bringing in traits such as spotted leaves and an array of colorful flowers such as purple, red, pink, orange and yellow.
+At Plant Delights, we are always trialing new varieties of calla lilies for sale both in our nursery and at the JLBG gardens and we think you will really appreciate the calla lily selections we have chosen to release to the public this year.

-- Dormancy - Gardeners should be patient with their calla lilies.
-While the white-flowered Zantedeschia aethiopica is a winter grower and will start to grow as soon as the weather warms up which revs up the growth, all the other species of calla lilies are winter dormant and usually don't wake up from their winter dormancy until May or June.
+Gardeners should be patient with their calla lilies.
+While the white-flowered Zantedeschia aethiopica is a winter grower and will start to grow as soon as the weather warms up, other species of calla lilies are winter dormant and usually don't wake up from their winter dormancy until May or June.

-- Water and Soil - In the wild, Z. aethiopica calla lilies grow in marshy conditions and thus can tolerate moist garden sites as long as winter drainage is good.
-Although Z. aethiopica thrives best in moist, rich sites, it is amazingly durable under less than ideal conditions.
-In general though, wetter is better and wetter = more flowers.
-All the other calla lily species and their hybrids, Z. albomaculata, Z. elliotiana, Z. rehmannii etc., are not bog plants and instead prefer a drier, more typical garden soil...well-drained but with consistent moisture.
-In the winter, bulbs of these calla species are more susceptible to winter rot if the soil is too wet.
+In the wild, Zantedeschia aethiopica grow in marshy, bog-like conditions so they can tolerate moist garden sites if winter drainage is adequate.
+Even though calla lilies thrive best in moist, well-drained soil, they are amazingly durable under less-than-ideal conditions.
+In general, though, more water equals more flowers.
+Other calla lily species and their hybrids, Z. albomaculata, Z. elliotiana, Z. rehmannii, are not naturally bog plants and instead prefer drier, more typical soil conditions.